brainfunc/web-app/docs/gameplay.md

 ## Collectibles

 ### (a) Neurons
 These are currently the smallest indivisible units of crypto items.
-They are available in 13 varieties corresponding to 13 "Component Parts".
+They are available in thirteen varieties corresponding to thirteen **Component Parts**.
 Having a neuron of specific type allows you to construct a component part of that type.
 You can add more neurons of the same type to increase the strenght of that part, as mentioned before.
 You can buy a neuron from the market place but the kind of neuron you get is based on luck.
 (We use a uniform distribution)

 ### (b) Component Parts
-There are 13 Component brain parts corresponding to 13 types of neurons.
+There are thirteen Component brain parts corresponding to thirteen types of neurons.
 They are enlisted below.

    - Frontal Lobe (Left and Right)
    - Parietal Lobe